-(Some sources state that the species was reclassified as Oceaniopteris gibba in 2016; however, this isn't an accepted name according to Kew Science).
+(Some sources state that the species was reclassified as Oceaniopteris gibba in 2016; however, this isn't an accepted name according to Kew Science as of yet).

 Need the answer to a specific plant query?
 Book a 1-to-1 video call with Joe Bagley, the website's friendly author, to overcome and address your niggling problem!
 Available on iMessage, WhatsApp, Facebook Messenger & more.

 We'd recommend locating your Silver lady Fern in a location that promotes good levels of indirect light and humidity.
 The ideal site would be within two metres of a north or east-facing window, along with the light being able to penetrate the compost to alleviate the risk of soil mould.
 Prolonged exposure of the sun's rays will result in severe dehydration and bleaching, and for information regarding the rejuvenation of crispy specimens, scroll down to the "Common Issues' section now!

 Allow the soil's top third to dry out in between irrigations, reducing this slightly further in the autumn and winter.
 Do not, under any circumstances, promote periods of droughts due to the species' reduced ability to endure dehydration.
 Symptoms of under-watering include crispy or greying of leaves, little to no growth and brown patches forming on the fronds.
 Since the foliage has a bluish-grey tinge, under-watering symptoms are typically masked until it's too late.
 Over-watering symptoms include yellowed fronds, rotten rhizomes and a general decline in health.
 These issues are commonly the product of too little heat or light, waterlogging or an overly-large pot used during the repotting process.